EI-CoreBioinformatics/mikado/docs/Usage_dir/Configure.rst

 Miscellanea
 -----------

+.. _scheduler-multiprocessing:
+.. sidebar:: "Python, multiprocessing, and cluster schedulers"

+    Some schedulers, in particular SLURM, are not capable to understand that the processes *forked* by Python are still sharing the same memory with the main process, and think instead that each process is using that memory in isolation.
+As a result, they might think that the Mikado process is using its memory multiplied by the number of processes - depending on when the forking happens - and therefore shut down the program as it *appears* to be using much more memory than needed.
+For this reason, :ref:`Daijin <Daijin>` forces Mikado to run in **spawn** mode.
+Although spawning is slower than forking, it happens only once per run, and it has therefore a limited cost in terms of runtime - while greatly reducing the chances of the program being shut down because of "Out of memory" reasons.

 It is possible to set high-level settings for the logs in the ``log_settings`` section:

 * log_level: level of the logging for Mikado.
 Options: *DEBUG, INFO, WARNING, ERROR, CRITICAL*.
 By default, Mikado will be quiet and output log messages of severity *WARNING* or greater.
 * sql_level: level of the logging for messages regarding the database connection (through `SQLAlchemy`_).
 By default, SQLAlchemy will be set in quiet mode and asked to output only messages of severity *WARNING* or greater.

 .. warning:: Mikado and SQLAlchemy can be greatly verbose if asked to output *DEBUG* or *INFO* messages, to the point of slowing down the program significantly due to the amount of writing to disk.
 Please consider setting the level to *DEBUG* only when there is a real problem to debug, not otherwise!